openshift/aws-account-operator/README.md

 ## 2.2.
 Account CR

-The Account CR holds the details about the account that was created , whether it is ready to be claimed, and whether it has been claimed
+The Account CR holds the details about the AWS account that was created, where the account is in the process of becoming ready, and whether its linked to an AccountClaime, i.e. claimed.

 ```yaml
 apiVersion: aws.managed.openshift.io/v1alpha1